-- Add the half-and-half, 1 ½ cups cream, sugar, and salt to a saucepan set over low heat.
+- Add the half-and-half, 1 ½ cups cream, sugar, and salt to a pan set over low heat.
 Whisk to dissolve the sugar.

-- Add the fresh mint and continuing warming the cream to infuse it with the fresh mint flavor. ( Image 1)
+- Add the fresh mint and continue warming the cream to infuse it with the fresh mint flavor. ( Image 1)

-- Meanwhile, in a bowl, whisk together the eggs yolks and the remaining ½ cup cream.
+- Meanwhile, in a bowl, whisk together the egg yolks and the remaining ½ cup cream.
 (Image 2)

 - Slowly ladle some of the hot cream mixture into the egg mixture, whisking constantly.
 Then pour the egg mixture back into the saucepan while whisking to ensure the eggs do not scramble.